 Dizziness after a stroke is often a temporary problem.
 If it does not resolve on its own, there are still other options available to you.

-If there are no specialists near you, your physical therapists should be familiar with all the exercises in this article.
+If there are no specialists near you, your physical and/or occupational therapists should be familiar with all the exercises in this article.
 Therefore, make sure to ask them if they can help you reduce your dizzy spells.

 With the right exercises and maneuvers, it’s possible to recover from dizziness after stroke and find your balance again.